 As of today, the problems with the update cycle are less severe than in years past.
 There is better guidance available for the correct way to implement a WordPress website and more understanding that security has to be built into even the simplest project.
 The quality of plugins has improved dramatically since I started building with WordPress back in 2009, and this has led to WordPress becoming relevant to an increasingly complex set of use cases.
 So, it is not a surprise that WordPress is so popular.
 Where it goes next heavily depends on how easy it is to tame, feed, and care for.
 Right now I’d settle for it biting the hand that built it just a little less, and that’s what I’m hoping a consideration for separating release candidates by features or security might accomplish.

 In case you have never had a single problem in your life updating a WordPress website, here is the joy that awaits the rest of us mere mortals on a regular basis.
 New features, or feature modifications, in an update can cause conflicts in a plug-in stack no matter how well vetted everything was before the update.
 Some feature modifications can violate custom security configurations, rendering meaningless the intended improvement to security provided by the update.
-Then there’s fact that most WordPress component authors are not technical writers.
+Then there’s the fact that most WordPress component authors are not technical writers.
 I mean, why would they be?
 That’s not what they do.
 The result is often a fantastic theme or plugin with very little technical guidance for troubleshooters to reference when something goes wrong.

 The Potential Benefits

 For those that just want the security updates, this would likely mean less updates throughout the year.
 When I say “security updates” in this context I mean the normal fixes and patches, plus anything required for a WordPress plugin or theme to remain compatible with the latest version of WordPress.
 I’m not suggesting that WordPress itself should modify it’s release cycle.
 They are already doing something very close to what I’m describing here, or at least that’s how it appears to me.